 The Daily News (21st January 1846)

-Charles Dickens has become one of the most popular writers in English.
+Charles Dickens is one of the most popular writers in English.
 In particular, his novels are brimming with colourful and eccentric characters which leave a lasting impression.
 He achieved this through his vivid memory of the various people he had met through his life, but also he added a touch of fantasy and exaggeration with his vivid descriptive style.

 There are various themes which run throughout his writings, which often reflect a degree of autobiography.
-Dickens loved the Rags to Riches stories, exemplified by Oliver Twist and David Copperfield.
+Dickens loved the ‘rags to riches stories’, exemplified by Oliver Twist and David Copperfield.
 He frequently highlighted the worst excesses of Victorian society and made a passionate case for a more caring and moral society.